 Michelle Williams ~ Manchester by the Sea

 After consistently providing solid performances its great to see Harris getting recognised for her work.
 Williams, despite only having 11 minutes screentime, is also entirely deserving to be on this list for her short, but very effective part.
 Davis seems to be a lock for this category (it’s about time), potentially beating out The Help co-star Spencer as a flipped rerun of their Oscar situation in 2011.
-Spencer, and Kidman, both previous winners are always solid and its nice to see them included.
+Spencer and Kidman, both previous winners, are always solid and it is nice to see them included.

 Of the 10 writing nominees, 8 match up with the Best Picture films, with only Hacksaw Ridge lacking in this category.
 The sheer majority of Best Picture nominees present in this category really shows how vital good writing is to the creation of a good film.
 The other two spots were filled by The Lobster and 20th Century Women, allowing some acknowledgement for the smaller, or less traditional films of the past year.